damonyoda/movie_scor/README.md

 - run "bundle install" to install all dependancies

 - run "rails db:create" to create movie_db database
+- run "rails db:migrate" for all migration
+- run "rails import:data" to start inject csv to database

 - run "rspec" to run through all the test